 Advantages and Disadvantages of Blockchain

-- There is no control of the government or any financial institutions on the cryptocurrencies and have no chance at all to get affected by inflation or hyperinflation of the currencies.
+- There is no control of the government or any financial institutions on cryptocurrencies, and they have no chance at all to get affected by inflation or hyperinflation of the currencies.

 - The transactions are almost instant as compared to traditional banks.

-- It lets the users make transactions directly to end user removing third parties hence decreasing the cost involved.
+- It lets the users make transactions directly to the end-user removing third parties hence decreasing the cost involved.
 This increases the efficiency of the system and lets the users be not at all dependent on banks or any financial institutions for making any transaction.

-- Blockchain might be illicitly used for crime because of the anonymity that exists in the decentralized blockchains and virtual currencies replying on them.
+- Blockchain might be illicitly used for crime because of the anonymity that exists in the decentralized blockchains and virtual currencies relying on them.

 - Adapting blockchain might not be so comfortable for people having less knowledge of technologies.

-This has been a guide on Introduction to Blockchain.
-Here we have discussed the components, application, advantage, and disadvantage of the blockchain.
+This has been a guide to Introduction to Blockchain.
+Here we have discussed the components, application, advantages, and disadvantages of the blockchain.
 You may also look at the following articles to learn more –